 Tom Wark’s Fermentation

 Tom is a force of nature in the wine trade.
 This blog traffics in well-researched opinion pieces, the kind of deep thinking that is rare in most industries.
-Manual pdf If you are looking for thought-provoking articles written by a seasoned researcher, then this is for you.
-There is a love of both wine and science here, so don’t be surprised to see articles on economics, wine chemistry, and psychology.
-You will also see an article or two on politics, as it relates to wine.
+So if you are looking for thought-provoking articles from a seasoned researcher, this is for you.
+There is a love of wine and science here, so don’t be surprised to see reports on economics, wine chemistry, and psychology.
+You will also see a piece or two on politics related to wine.

-The site itself could use an update, but the content is strong and Tom is very influential.
-A few years ago he started “Wark Communications”, but he seems to keep those two worlds separate.
-Manual pdf One of our favorite wine industry blogs.
+Tom stopped updating the blog in early 2022, but the content is strong, and Tom is very influential.
+He started “Wark Communications” a few years ago but seemed to keep those two worlds separate—one of our favorite wine industry blogs.

-Tim Atkin is A Master in Wine whose blog has turned into a publishing house for some great wine writers.
+Tim Atkin is A Master in Wine whose wine blog has become a publishing house for some great wine writers.
 Poetic and occasionally obscure. https://timatkin.com/articles/

-The Academic Wino The occasional missive from an academic.
-The site needs an update, but the content is worthwhile. http://www.academicwino.com/
+The Academic Wino The occasional message from a pro.
+Great information for the academically included.
+The site needs an update, but the content is very worthwhile. http://www.academicwino.com/

 Wine Blogs for Newbies

 Wine Folly is the best wine blog for inexperienced wine enthusiasts on the web.
-When Madeline Puckette married her talents as a graphic designer and certified sommelier, she began publishing the most beautiful graphics, maps, and charts the wine world had ever seen, and above all, they were spot-on accurate.
+When Madeline Puckette married her talents as a graphic designer and certified sommelier, she began publishing the most beautiful graphics, maps, and charts the wine world had ever seen.
+Above all, they were spot-on and accurate.

 The blog began selling its maps and charts in print, and the vast material eventually became a New York Times Best-Selling book rewarding Madeleine with a James Beard award.
 You can browse Wine Folly for hours, learning something new every time.
 Wine Folly has no competition for delivering wine knowledge in a compelling visual format.

-A new blog with a focus on lifestyle articles, including wine recommendations and book reviews.
+A new blog focused on lifestyle articles, including wine recommendations and book reviews.
 There are a few listicles thrown in for good measure.
-But what really is surprising is the depth of good information on display here.
-When they write about Pinot Noir, they clearly know their stuff: they recommend regions as far flung at Tasmania in Australia and Casablanca Valley in Chile, as well as the more classic regions as Burgundy and Willamette Valley.
+But what is surprising is the depth of good information on display here.
+For example, when they write about Pinot Noir, they know their stuff: they recommend regions as far-flung as Tasmania in Australia and Casablanca Valley in Chile, as well as the most classic areas such as Burgundy and Willamette Valley.
 This is the type of information most new wine drinkers need.
-It explains key concepts without an over-reliance on cool quips and graphics.
+It explains critical concepts without an over-reliance on nifty quips and graphics.

 Fernando Beteta is one of the most respected wine professionals in the industry.
 He earned the title of Master Sommelier in 2009 after a long history in hospitality.
-Reaching the highest honor in the wine world didn’t stop Fernando from continuing studying, and he shares his knowledge in his blog.
+However, reaching the highest honor in the wine world didn’t stop Fernando from continuing to study, and he shared his knowledge in his blog.

-Fernando’s blog is not for the faint-hearted; it’s focused on high-level wine expertise and digs deep into complex subjects like soils and blind tasting skills.
-Seasoned professionals and serious wine students alike will find Fernando’s blog a valuable resource.
+Fernando’s blog is not for the faint-hearted; it’s focused on high-level wine expertise and digs deep into complex subjects like soils and blind-tasting skills.
+However, seasoned professionals and severe wine students will find Fernando’s blog valuable.
 Do you want to assess your wine knowledge?
 Fernando shares tests and quizzes regularly, but don’t get frustrated if they’re out of your league.
 These questions are tough!

 The Hall of Old Wine Blogs

 Wine blogs come and go over time.
-Here is a list of some golden oldies that have either sat unloved and un-updated for years. or have recently become mired down by sponsor content.
+Here is a list of some golden oldies that have sat unloved or un-updated for years.
+Or have recently become mired down by sponsor content.

 The Wine Wankers

 Two Australians run the Wine Wankers blog with a spirited sense of humor.
 The blog has half a million followers globally because of its casual, relaxed tone.
 There are no pretentious takes on wine here: it’s all about personal experiences.
-Both Conrad and Drew write their separate blog posts, giving the website a refreshing duality that can keep you browsing around for hours.
-Manual pdf Wine Wankers will review pretty spectacular wines, and it’s not all mainstream.
+Conrad and Drew write their separate blog posts, giving the website a refreshing duality that keeps you browsing for hours.
+Wine Wankers will review pretty spectacular wines, and it’s not all mainstream.
 Buying advice and fun stories abound.
-Manual pdf

-Vine Pair has taken a business approach to blogging.
-They’re a self-proclaimed “digital media company delivering accessible, entertaining, and inspiring content about drinks and the experiences you have with a glass in hand,” and they do it very well.
+Vine Pair has taken a business approach to the blog.
+They’re a self-proclaimed “digital media company delivering accessible, entertaining, and inspiring content about drinks and the experiences you have with a glass in hand,” They do it very well.
 A dozen contributors create daily content at all levels of expertise, from wine regions to opinion pieces.
-A set of beautiful wine maps and an extensive list of wine reviews complete the picture.
-Vine Pair is firmly positioned on all social media channels.
+Beautiful wine maps and an extensive list of wine reviews complete the picture.
+As a result, vine Pair is firmly positioned on all social media channels.
 Vine Pair sets a standard for serious media platforms, and their expansion to other beverages guarantees that their continuous growth has no limit.

-If you’re into wine, you’ve probably browsed wine-related videos on YouTube, where you’re sure to find Gary Vaynerchuk.
+If you’re into wine, you’ve probably browsed wine-related videos on YouTube, where you can find Gary Vaynerchuk.
 Gary hosts one of the first video wine blogs on the web, Wine Library TV, founded in 2006.
-Manual pdf Gary’s explosive personality and energy make his wine tastings and reviews fun to watch.
-Wine Library’s YouTube channel has over 1000 episodes in which Gary has tasted it all.
-Manual pdf Want to know what wine pairs well with cereal?
+Gary’s explosive personality and energy make his wine tastings and reviews fun to watch.
+Wine Library’s YouTube channel has over 1000 episodes where Gary has tasted it all.
+Want to know what wine pairs well with cereal?
 Gary’s got your back.

 Let us know in the comments!